EliasBN/todo/guides/backend.md

 4. OPTIONAL: Setup postgres database using sequalize (Taken from this tutorial: https://scotch.io/tutorials/getting-started-with-node-express-and-postgres-using-sequelize)

-    Install sequelize and postgres with npm (This should already be included from your npm install command.
-If however it is not, run the command.)
-      `$ npm install --save sequelize pg pg-hstore`

-    Initialize Sequelize
-      `$ sequelize init`

-      If installing this on a windows pc you may have to add sequalize to your PATH enviroment variable.
-See this guide: https://medium.com/@jzioria/how-i-fixed-my-sequelize-command-not-found-error-e3ec651b3abc?fbclid=IwAR17vDmm3NqhOc57UfRYwCVI1VKI37bhbi8C_q0mNWNczTIMtT2k-afTZHM

     Create a database
       `$ createdb todos-dev`
       PS: you might have to create a role or similar here if you've never configured a postgres database.